 Medication management: If a guest is requiring medication in order to manage the symptoms of a mental health condition while working on recovering from an addiction to benzodiazepines, we, at Duffy’s, are pleased to be able to facilitate meetings with a psychiatrist on an as-needed basis.
 Our staff assists guests in providing them access to their medications, and the dosages administered are monitored closely so as to ensure the safety of all guests who require pharmaceutical interventions while in our care.

 Individual therapy: Each man and woman who chooses to recover at Duffy’s is assigned a primary care counselor for the duration of his or her treatment.
 These staff members facilitate individual therapy sessions two times each week so that guests are able to process their feelings, emotions, and experiences in a private setting with a qualified professional.
 We believe that it is beneficial for those who are grappling with an addiction to benzodiazepines to take part in individual therapy, as this method of care allows them to openly discuss their experiences in a setting that is extremely conducive to both healing and recovering.

-Group therapy: So as to provide guests with optimal support, Duffy’s Napa Valley Rehab is proud to offer several group therapy opportunities to guests who are battling addictions to benzodiazepines and other substances.
+Group therapy: So as to provide guests with optimal support, Duffy’s benzo rehab center is proud to offer several group therapy opportunities to guests who are battling addictions to benzodiazepines and other substances in Northern California.
 Peer-led group therapy sessions occur four days per week and are driven by the topics that are personal and relevant to our guests’ recovery journeys.
 Additionally, our staff conducts group therapy sessions once per day, which include a check-in and cover the following addiction- and recovery-related topics:

 - Relapse prevention